top of page

 GROWTH THROUGH WORLD WAR I

-1914 was a turning point for the P.E.
-Sharpless Company, as they now operated five plants: Rising Sun, MD; Concordville, Toughkenamon, Bradford, and Troy, PA.
 The P.E.
-Sharpless Company also won a government contract from the Navy Bureau of Supplies and Accounts to produce 390,000 lbs. of evaporated milk for Navy soldiers serving in France during World War 1.
+Sharpless Company won a government contract from the Navy Bureau of Supplies and Accounts to produce 390,000 lbs. of evaporated milk for Navy soldiers serving in France during World War 1.
 This contract was valued at $23,972 ($730,000 in 2023).
 This contract continued through 1917, with many carloads of evaporated milk being shipped to New York City and overseas.
 The P.E.
-Sharpless Company also sent a company motor truck filled with camping supplies for US Marines from League Island to West Chester in 1915 to support the war effort.
+Sharpless Company sent a company motor truck filled with camping supplies for US Marines from League Island to West Chester in 1915 in support of the war effort.

 Evaporated milk advertisement in the Delaware County Daily Times on 22 March 1912 / Article in the Midland Journal (Rising Sun, MD) 9 October 1914 / Article in the Midland Journal (Rising Sun, MD) 16 April 1915